Sapal de Castro Marim e Vila Real de Santo António

 Park History

-Created in 1975 as Portugal's first nature reserve, established in the revolutionary period following the overthrow of the Estado Novo dictatorship, reflecting new environmental awareness.
-The designation primarily aimed to protect the wetland from development and agricultural conversion threatening the salt marsh ecosystem.
+Created on 27 March 1975 as the first nature reserve in Portugal under Decree-Law 162/75, the designation came in the revolutionary period following the overthrow of the Estado Novo dictatorship and reflected urgent environmental protection needs.
+[1] The reserve was primarily established to halt the use of the salt marshes as a waste dumping site and to protect the wetland ecosystem.
 The reserve's pioneering status makes it symbolically important in Portuguese conservation history.
 Management has evolved to address the decline of artisanal salt production which threatens the maintained salt pan habitat that supports wildlife.
 Tourism development in the wider Algarve creates peripheral pressure.
 The reserve participates in transboundary conservation with Spanish protected areas along the Guadiana.
-International recognition as an Important Bird Area confirms its avian significance.
+International recognition as an Important Bird Area and Ramsar Wetland confirms its avian significance.

 Major Trails And Attractions